 When the bug was reported again, the raw data were compared before making any changes, and original customers had their names in uppercase, while many of those imported using the script, not.

-The improper compare & fix data process removed only the symptom.
-An update on the country field changed all fields to uppercase, which fixed problem for that particular client.
+The improper compare & fix process removed only the symptom.
+An update on the country field changed all fields to uppercase, which fixed the problem for that particular client.

 2. Control when the bug comes out

 This is simple.
 You have to be able to make a bug happening manually.
 Able to reproduce on demand.

 In the first fix, the country info should have been removed, the bug happened again, then country info added, and the bug should disappear.

 The procedure was applied for the second fix, changing the name to lowercase actually caused the bug, while the name in uppercase worked fine.
 The name was changed like that few times to be actually sure (probably the software developed by a third-party was using some uppercase when searching for the client by name, instead of id).

 3. Fix broken data

 When the bug is finally resolved, all the damaged data should be repaired if possible.